SHARE

 A yellow crate brimming with freshly picked Amalfi lemons, their stems and green leaves intact, rests on a stone ledge.
 The sunlight casts playful shadows across the fruit.
 A second empty black crate is partially visible nearby.
 Grass forms the backdrop. // FoodNouveau.com

 After letting the lemony custard cool, it’s time for the grand finale: churning lemon gelato into velvety perfection using your ice cream maker.
 After churning (and eating a spoonful or three straight from the machine!) you can take it up a zesty notch by layering the lemon gelato with lemon curd.
-That swirl of tangy goodness will have your lemon-loving taste buds singing!
+That swirl of tangy goodness gives every scoop an extra-bright lemony finish.

 A tin container filled with creamy gelato swirled with vibrant yellow lemon curd.
 A metal ice cream scoop rests beside the container on a textured white cloth, with lemon zest sprinkled decoratively around. // FoodNouveau.com